If the Princes does not want to be found, the Princess will not be found. ~ Joyce Carol Oates, ’48 Clues into the Disappearance of My Sister’

 Shelf Discovery

-New releases and lists of books to wait for in November:
+New releases and lists of books to wait for in December:

 Literary News

-Be so kind and note that I am not sponsored by any of these companies / brands / organisations / authors, just sharing what I consider interesting.
+I am not sponsored by any of these companies / brands / organisations / authors, just sharing what I consider interesting.

 - Good Reads Choice Awards 2024